-Many cyclists may prefer to cycle up hills while sitting but it depends on how steep the incline.
+Many cyclists may prefer to cycle up hills while sitting but it depends on how steep the incline is.
 Standing up on the pedals during climbing shifts the stress off other muscles groups and places more focus on the quads and upper body.

 Proper technique for climbing hills on a bike is important if you are to climb effectively.

 Also, your quads should not be the only muscles engaged.
-The upper body including the arms, abs, and back are being used to support your weight standing.
-Your arms muscles are activated when you push and pull on the handlebars to stabilize the body while putting force on the pedals.
+The upper body including the arms, abs, and back is used to support your weight standing.
+Your arm muscles are activated when you push and pull on the handlebars to stabilize the body while putting force on the pedals.
 The back muscles are worked as you are leaning forward over the handlebars.
 Finally, your core/abs are what support your back and hip flexors.